mofax/cbor/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please see [AGENTS.md](AGENTS.md) (Repository Guidelines) for coding style, testing, and PR conventions before submitting a Pull Request.